cluster17/cluster17.github.io/student/index.md

 advisor, and their CV.
 The student’s adviser should endorse the student’s application and will be contacted once the application is submitted.

+<h4>Student travel awards - for students at U.S. institutions</h4>

+Several travel awards are sponsored by the National Science Foundation for students enrolled in US institutions and participating in the Student Mentoring Program at the IEEE Cluster 2017 conference.
+Students with accepted papers in the main conference track or in workshops, or students with posters must apply to and participate in the Student Mentoring Program to be eligible for the travel award.
+Notice of travel awards will be made prior to the conference.
+The travel awards will be distributed post-conference in the form of reimbursements against actual travel, registration, and accommodation expenses submitted by the student.
+Both graduate and undergraduate students can apply.

+<h2>Submission Guidelines</h2>

 Please submit your application via the <a href="https://easychair.org/conferences/?conf=ieeecluster2017">EasyChair submission system</a>.